SAP-samples/ui5-exercises-codejam/chapters/chapter004/readme.md

 The new `onSubmitOrder` method uses several controls we have not imported yet.
 Make sure to import them from the library and pass the to the main function of the `app/webapp/controller/App.controller.js`.

-➡️ Replace the array defining the library imports as well the main function and it's imports at the top of the file with the following code snippet.
-Keep the content of the main function (the return statement with our controller methods):
+➡️ Replace the array defining the library imports as well the main function and its arguments at the top of the file with the following code snippet.
+Keep the content of the main function (the return statement with the controller methods):

 ```javascript
 sap.ui.define([